ltfdenizz/ltfdenizz/README.md

 📫 How to reach me ltfdeniz1907@gmail.com

 # 💫 About Me:
 First of all, thank you for your interest.
 I'm Lutfi Deniz!
-I'am Front End Developer , React Developer , Electrical-Electronics Engineer and I use technologies like Html5, Css3, JavaScript(Learning), Bootstrap, Scss,Git, GitHub ,React and Tailwind Css to build websites and applications.My English level is B2 and German level is b1. <br>I wish you a good work!
+I'am Front End Developer , React Developer , Electrical-Electronics Engineer and I use technologies like Html5, Css3, JavaScript, Bootstrap, Scss,Git, GitHub ,React and Tailwind Css to build websites and applications.My English level is B2 and German level is b1. <br>I wish you a good work!

 ## 🌐 Socials: